 Ease of Creating and Managing

-From account creation to creating ads, the summarized steps along the way make Google Ads a fairly user friendly platform – even for a first time user.
-Imagine what value a trained professional can bring to the table when it comes to using this tool for small business PPC.
+From account creation to creating ads, the summarized steps along the way make Google Ads a fairly user-friendly platform – even for a first time user.
+Imagine what value PPC management services can bring to the table when it comes to using this tool for small business PPC.

 Pay Only when Your Ad is Clicked

 When you think of the digital advertising options available today, you want the one that will make you the most money.
-PPC can definitely make you money, and it can do it quick!
+PPC can definitely make you money, and it can do it quickly!

 It offers the ability to set up and launch a campaign within a matter of a few minutes.
 Instantly pause and optimize whenever you want.
 You can make money within the first 24 hours of creating your ad if people who click decide to convert.

-On top of your ad being timely, it’s also budget friendly.
+On top of your ad being timely, it’s also budget-friendly.
 PPC means pay-per-click as we discussed before.
-Which means you literally only pay when your ad is clicked.
+This means you literally only pay when your ad is clicked.
 It can be shown to hundreds of people for free, but unless they click – you don’t pay.
 You are not charged just for appearing in search results.

 Beat the Competition